'For with God nothing shall be impossible' Luke 1:37

 The Governing Body must act with integrity, objectivity and honesty in the best interest of the school and be open about the decisions it makes and the actions it takes.
 In particular, the Governing Body must be prepared to explain its decisions and actions to interested persons (though this does not mean the governing body is required to disclose information it has decided should be confidential).

 The Governing Body fulfils a largely strategic role in the running of the school.
+We have 2 committees: the Full Governing Body and the Finance Committee

 The Governing Body will establish a strategic framework for the school by: